ivanspajic/SOVA/Subproject2/README.md

 ## Knows issues ⚡:

 - Not all tests pass.
 Currently 111 out of 133 tests pass.
-- Fetching questions, answers and comments do fail.
-It is a work in progress.
 - Fetching linked posts fail.
 Work in progress.